Evidence from on-site atom number fluctuations for a quantum Berezinskii-Kosterlitz-Thouless transition in the one-dimensional Bose-Hubbard model: Summary

 It should be mentioned, however, that accurate computation of derivatives of experimental data would presumably require smoothing of such data first (e.g. by fitting some function to it).
 Once this would be done, calculation of derivatives should be easy.
 We have been able to avoid such a procedure in this work thanks to the high quality of numerical data that was differentiated (Appendix \ref{Numerics_sec}).
 However, in our former studies, where Quantum Monte Carlo simulations were employed \cite{BDSciRep2016,BDSciRep2019}, we used the Pad\'e approximant fitting approach.

 After this qualitative overview, we would like to make the following comments.

-First, we have discussed systems with the average number of atoms per lattice site equal to either one (Secs. \ref{Numerical_sec} and \ref{BKT_sec}) or two (Appendix \ref{Double_sec}).
-The latter case has been moved to the appendix because numerical results are analogically processed for both filling factors.
-Still, it should be said that the 1D BH model subjected to the two-atom-per-site constraint has been less explored in the literature than its one-atom-per-site counterpart.
-We see the results from Appendix \ref{Double_sec} to be no less interesting than the ones reported in the main body of the paper.
+First, we have studied systems with the average number of atoms per lattice site equal to either one (Secs. \ref{Numerical_sec} and \ref{BKT_sec}) or two (Appendix \ref{Double_sec}).
+The latter case has been moved to the appendix because numerical results are similarly analyzed for both filling factors.

 Second, we have discussed a scheme for extraction of BKT physics out of the above-mentioned observables (Sec. \ref{BKT_sec}).
 By using it, we get to know how much the universal part contributes to the quantities that we study.
 For example, how much it contributes to the quantum analog of the so-called {\it non-universal} peak of the specific heat, which is depicted in Fig. \ref{kt_n=1}a.
 We have shown that the universal component contributes to the peak about as much as the non-universal one.
 As a result of that, it seems to us that the peak in our system actually appears to be neither universal nor non-universal.